 There are a few things I always do at the start of plotting a route.
-Because if I don’t do them at the start, I spend the rest of the plotting process fighting against it!
+Because if I don’t do them at the beginning, I spend the rest of the plotting process fighting against them!

-First off, I set my map type to HERE because I use a Garmin sat-nav that also uses HERE maps.
-(If you use a TomTom sat-nav, select the TomTom maps.
+Firstly, I set my map type to HERE because I use a Garmin sat nav that also uses HERE maps.
+(If you use a TomTom sat nav, select the TomTom maps.
 If you’re unsure which to use, the default setting of OpenStreetMap will be your best bet.)